TuanAnh0108/Internal-Assessment/CriteriaC.md

 ```
 3. Set text from random words to the radio buttons from the randomKanji arrays

+The program will run every time the user press the next button and after generating the kanji, it will stop.
+In this part I use `while` loop to implement the function as the number of times that the user presses the `next` button is unknown so using `for loop` in this case is not appropriate.
+By assign `True` or `False` to the variable `flag`, the program can continue or stop through `while flag`.
+At the previous part, the program has already created 4 random words and store them to the `kanjiArray`.
+Thus, in this part, the program just need to set text, which is elements from the array to the radio buttons.
+Because the radio buttons cannot change their orders or randomly taken, taking random text from the list and assign to the radio buttons is a solution for this.
+The method is: generate 4 non-duplicated random numbers in range(0,3) as the length of the `kanjiArray` is 4 then append them all into `randomIndexList` array.
+Now the last step is setting text from the random kanji array.
+Below is the snippet of code with comment.
 ```.py
   flag = True
   while flag:  # The program will run until the user exit.